abishara/athena_meta/README.rst

 * The query name line for each read can have mulitple tags, but these **must** be tab-delimited to be compatible with BWA MEM specifying -C.
 * The input FASTQ file **must** be barcode-sorted such that all reads with the same attached barcode appear in a contiguous block.

-Run Spades or idba_ud out of the box to assemble your input barcoded read clouds into seed contigs.
-An example using Spades:
+Run metaspades or idba_ud out of the box to assemble your input barcoded read clouds into seed contigs.
+An example using metaspades:

 .. code-block:: bash

-   spades.py --12 /path/to/reads  -o /path/to/spades/out
+   metaspades.py --12 /path/to/reads  -o /path/to/metaspades/out

 Create a BWA index for the ouput short-read draft assembly.
 Then run BWA MEM specifying -C, to pass the FASTQ tags through to the BAM, and